Freedom in the World

 The chairman of the GBC appoints Gilgit-Baltistan’s chief judge and other judges on the advice of the governor.
 All judicial appointments in Gilgit-Baltistan are based on three-year contracts subject to discretionary renewal by the bureaucracy, leaving the judiciary largely subservient to the executive.
 In addition, the judiciary is not empowered to hear cases concerning fundamental rights or cases against the executive.
 Meanwhile, as the 1999 Supreme Court ruling has not yet been fully implemented, cases concerning Gilgit-Baltistan are considered outside the jurisdiction of the Supreme Court of Pakistan.

-Azad Kashmir has its own system of local magistrates and high courts, whose heads are appointed by the president of Azad Kashmir in consultation with the Kashmir Council and the prime minister of Pakistan.
+Azad Kashmir has its own system of local magistrates and a High Court, with senior judges appointed by the president of Azad Kashmir in consultation with the Kashmir Council and the prime minister of Pakistan.
 Appeals are adjudicated by the Supreme Court of Pakistan.
-There are also Islamic judges who handle criminal cases concerning Islamic law.
-Disputes over the politicization of judicial appointments remain a concern, according to a detailed 2010 report by the Human Rights Commission of Pakistan.
-In February 2011, the Azad Jammu and Kashmir Bar Council called for the establishment of a judicial commission to handle appointments to the Azad Kashmir superior judiciary, noting that favoritism and delays in appointments hindered the courts’ ability to function effectively and independently.
-The High Court had been virtually nonfunctional for the prior 14 months due to unfilled vacancies.
+There are also Islamic judges who handle criminal cases concerning Islamic law (Sharia).
+Disputes over the politicization of judicial appointments remain a concern, and law professionals claim that favoritism and delays in appointments hinder the courts’ ability to function effectively and independently.
+The High Court had been virtually nonfunctional due to unfilled vacancies, and over 9,000 cases are pending.
+In September 2012, the government increased the number of judges in both civil and Sharia courts in order to reduce case backlogs.
+Two Islamic judges were inducted in November, but four of seven High Court seats remained vacant.

 Pakistan’s Inter-Services Intelligence Directorate reportedly engages in extensive surveillance—particularly of proindependence groups and the press—as well as arbitrary arrests and detentions.
 In some instances, those detained by the security forces are tortured, and several cases of death in custody have been reported.
+Disappearances in Pakistani-held Kashmir have allegedly targeted individuals who refuse to cooperate with intelligence agencies or participate in militant actions on Indian-held territory.
 Impunity for such abuses remains the norm.
+In October 2012, Khushal Hussain Qazi, a former militant, was taken into custody in Azad Kashmir.
+His wife found him the following day in a hospital under the watch of military personnel, with visible signs of torture, before he was moved to an undisclosed location.
+His wife received threats after approaching the media regarding the disappearance.
 Under the colonial-era Frontier Crimes Regulations, residents are required to report to local police stations once a month.
-A large number of Pakistani military personnel are stationed in Gilgit-Baltistan, particularly at times of potential unrest, such as the 2009 elections.
+A large number of Pakistani military personnel are stationed in Gilgit-Baltistan, particularly at times of potential unrest.

-Islamist militant groups operate from bases in Pakistani-administered Kashmir.
-Groups that once focused on attacks in Indian-administered Kashmir are reportedly expanding their local influence and activities, including the establishment of religious schools.
+Islamist militant groups that once focused on attacks in Indian-administered Kashmir are reportedly expanding their local influence and activities, including the establishment of religious schools.
 They have also increased cooperation with militants based in Pakistan’s tribal areas.
 Tension between pro-Pakistan Islamist groups and proindependence Kashmiri groups—as well as some local residents—has reportedly grown in recent years, contributing to the rise in attacks against local Shiites.

 Several hundred families displaced by shelling between Indian and Pakistani forces prior to a 2003 ceasefire remain unable to return to their homes and have largely been excluded from assistance schemes launched after the 2005 earthquake.
 The Azad Kashmir government manages camps for refugees from Indian-administered Kashmir, the bulk of whom arrived after the situation on the Indian side worsened in 1989.
 Many more of the refugees (roughly 1.5 million) live elsewhere in Azad Kashmir and Pakistan.
-A bus service linking the capitals of Indian and Pakistani Kashmir was launched in 2005, allowing some civilians to reunite with family members.
-A second intra-Kashmir bus route was launched in 2006, and limited trade across the Line of Control resumed in 2008 for the first time in over 60 years.
+In January 2012, the Azad Kashmir government announced a $1.1 billion refugee resettlement plan that includes the eventual allocation of residential plots.
+Bus services linking Indian and Pakistani Kashmir have been established over the past decade, and limited trade across the Line of Control resumed in 2008 for the first time in over 60 years.

 The status of women in Pakistani-administered Kashmir is similar to that of women in Pakistan.
 While honor killings and rape reportedly occur less frequently than in Pakistan, domestic violence, forced marriage, and other forms of abuse are issues of concern.
 Women are also at risk of molestation and attack by Pakistani troops, and such attacks often go unpunished.
 Women are not granted equal rights under the law, and their educational opportunities and choice of marriage partners remain circumscribed.
 As in some parts of Pakistan, suspected Islamists occasionally mount attacks against NGOs that employ women and on their female employees.